Do Chase Your Tail! Missing Key Aspects Augmentation in Textual Vulnerability Descriptions of Long-tail Software through Feature Inference: Framework

 Utilizing samples from 30 cluster centers, we leverage the in-context learning of LLM to generate candidate answer.
 We employ different questioning methods based on the same samples to maintain consistency between candidate answers and samples.
 Moreover, we utilize a selector to choose answers from different questioning methods\cite{DBLP:journals/corr/abs-2209-01975, DBLP:journals/corr/abs-2301-00303}.

-In lines 12-14 of Algorithm \ref{alg:alg3}, both the missing key aspects of the augmented TVD and the key aspects of the TVDs of the cluster centers are incorporated into the prompts ``GenerationStruct'', ``fillStruct'' and ``sellectStruct''.
+In lines 12-14 of Algorithm \ref{alg:alg3} , both the missing key aspects of the augmented TVD and the key aspects of the TVDs of the cluster centers are incorporated into the prompts ``GenerationStruct'', ``fillStruct'' and ``sellectStruct''.
 The final answer is determined through a selection prompt, including the two generated answers and the key aspect within its structure.
 Finally, Algorithm \ref{alg:alg3} is executed multiple times to generate multiple candidate answers, ensuring their diversity.

-In Figure \ref{AI-Chain}, illustrated with CVE-2002-1877 as an example, the TVD reads ``NETGEAR FM114P ... hostname''.
-The ``direct-generation'' encompasses a task description (``reason target...''), the samples set (``[{vulnerability des...''), TVD (``vulnerability des...''), and the problem (``Question:...'').
+In Figure \ref{AI-Chain}, the ``Direct-generation'' encompasses a task description, the samples set, TVD, and the question.
 The sample set primarily comprises key aspects extracted from TVDs associated with 30 cluster centers.
 Each key aspect is structured in a key-value format, for instance, ``vulnerability\_type: Cross...''.
-Meanwhile, the ``fill-in-the-blank'' utilizes the mask mechanism inspired by transformers.
-In the purple part, the vulnerability type is masked and replaced with ``(mask)'', accompanied by a prompt with ``vulnerability type could be reason ...
-(XSS)}'' indicating the specific content of the masked vulnerability type.
-The ``selection'' introduces options for the selection structure, with the generator's answer as an option for LLM.
+Meanwhile, the ``Fill-in-the-blank'' utilizes the mask mechanism inspired by transformers.
+The vulnerability type is masked and replaced with ``(mask)'', accompanied by a prompt with ``vulnerability type could be reason ...'' indicating the specific content of the masked vulnerability type.
+The ``Selection'' introduces options for the selection structure, with the generator's answer as an option for LLM.
 This structured approach aids LLM in predicting relevant content, thereby enhancing learning efficiency.